Your Small Business Funding Options

 Challenges in obtaining small business funding

-We’re here to help you make an informed decision between investors, friends and family, bank loans, retirement rollovers and more — all by breaking down the fundamentals of each funding option, when it makes sense to use each one and how to get started.
+We’re here to help you make an informed decision between investors, friends and family, bank loans, retirement rollovers, and more — all by breaking down the fundamentals of each funding option, when it makes sense to use each one, and how to get started.

 And remember, if you want to talk through these options with somebody on the phone, we’re just a call away!
 Until then, let’s dive into this complete guide to your small business funding options.

-The common linear thought path
+The common thought path

 Two Common Small Business Funding Misconceptions

-Entrepreneurs who are new to the business financing process typically come in with two preconceived notions – both of which are wrong.
+Entrepreneurs who are new to the business financing process typically come in with two preconceived notions, both of which are wrong.
 Let’s clear these up before diving into the different funding options.

-Funding is all about the business:
+Misconception 1: "Funding is all about the business."

 Dos and Don’ts while searching for funding

 Below is a quick overview of the four categories of financing options.
 Feel free to skip around if you see something that catches your eye!

-These funding options all involve trading a piece of ownership for the money needed to launch or buy the business.
+These funding options involve trading a piece of company ownership for the money needed to launch or buy the business.
 While you are giving away equity, these options also allow you to begin the business ownership journey without debt.
 Skip to Chapter 2: Equity Financing.